You can search the historical London and Pub wiki sites by surname, street name, district etc.

 Hogarth, in his print of " Burning the Rumps," at Chancery lane end, one of the large series of his illustrations to Butler's Hudibras, published in 1726, has included a view of the King's-head tavern.

 “ ‘ King’s Head Tavern,’ ‘ an elegant mansion ’ of Edward the Sixth’s reign, formerly stood at the S.W. corner of Chancery Lane.
 Its sign was the head of Henry the Eighth, and the house is said to have occupied the site of the residence of Sir John Oldcastle, Baron Cobham (Shakespeare’s Sir John Falstaff), who met so ignominious a death in St. Giles’s Fields in 1417. ...
 In the seventeenth century taverns were not restricted to ground floors : hence the fact of Richard Marriot, subsequently Isaac Walton’s publisher, ‘keeping shop in 1665’ under the ‘King’s Head Taverne.’
 At this house met the Popish Plot conspirators of 1678, the council being headed by Lord Howard ; and here were the meetings of the ‘ Green Ribbon Club ’—a society of men without religion or morals, whose chief aim was to make others as bad as themselves. . . .
-The old house, five stories high, of carved oak, was pulled down for City improvements in 1799, and is engraved in J. T. Smith’s ‘Ancient Typography.’”—Noble’s Memorials of Temple Bar , p.
+The old house, five stories high, of carved oak, was pulled down for City improvements in 1799, and is engraved in J. T. Smith’s ‘Ancient Typography.’”—Noble’s Memorials of& Temple Bar , p.
 111.

 “ 1680-1682.—These years were signalized by ‘ the Burning of the Tope ’ opposite the ‘ King’s Head Tavern,’ by Chancery Lane, on the 17 of November, the